-Chile's Pinera cruising to primary win, solidifying front-runner status
+Chile's Pinera Cruising to Primary Win, Solidifying Front-Runner Status

-Former Chile President Sebastian Pinera was cruising to victory on Sunday in the presidential nominating election for Chile's right-leaning Alianza bloc, consolidating his place as the frontrunner for November's general election.
-FILE PHOTO: Chile's President Sebastian Pinera greets the crowd after signing an economic investment protocol in Cartagena city February 10, 2014.
+Former Chile President Sebastian Sebastian Pinera was cruising to victory on Sunday in the presidential nominating election for Chile's right-leaning Alianza bloc, consolidating his place as the frontrunner for November's general election.
+With 60 percent of votes counted, investor favorite Pinera, 67, a billionaire who governed Chile from 2010 to 2014, had 57 percent of Alianza votes cast, the country's electoral service Servel said.

 Discussions